louiejtaylor/hisss/README.md

 ## Running

 To run, simply execute the following in the hisss root dir.
-(The -p flag will print out the shell commands that will be executed)
+The -p flag will print out the shell commands that will be executed.
+If you'd like to do a dry run (see the commands without running them), pass -np instead of -p.

     snakemake -p --configfile [path/to/my_config.yml] all

-Some modifications that may be useful when running hiss include:
+If you're running on SRA data, we recommend using `--restart-times` since we've encountered issues with downloads randomly failing:

-    snakemake -p --restart-times 3 --configfile [path/to/my_config.yml] all
+    snakemake -p --restart-times 5 --configfile [path/to/my_config.yml] all

-This will retry a failed rule up to 3 times.
-This can be useful if there are failures in obtaining data from remote databases.
+And if you'd just like to use hisss only to grab the data from SRA, pass the `--notemp` flag and specify `download_only` as the target rule:

+    snakemake -p --restart-times 5 --notemp --configfile [path/to/my_config.yml] download_only

-Additional information about snakemake options can be found [here](http://snakemake.readthedocs.io/en/stable/executable.html)
+Additional information about snakemake options can be found [here](http://snakemake.readthedocs.io/en/stable/executable.html).
+When you're done, to leave the conda environment:

+    source deactivate

+## Troubleshooting

-As an example, you can run the dummy data (which should complete very quickly):
+To run the dummy data (which should complete very quickly):

     snakemake -p --configfile test_data/test_config.yml all